torryatco/Basilica/readme.md

 The `<picture>` tag can be used for cropping or modifying images for different media conditions _or_ offering different image formats when certain formats are not supported by all browsers.
 See the [example](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/picture) on MDN.

+You need a server to output multiple mage sizes and formats.
+There are specialized services such as Cloudinary available.
+At a bare minimum, should also run your images through a processor such as imageOptim.

 ## Flex Layout

 The two column view applies only to widescreen.